The English Legal System

 - Jurisdiction is every type of common law civil claim.

-- A commercial court that hears commercial business (ex. insurance) is part of Queen’s Bench.
+- A commercial court that hears commercial business (ex. insurance) is part of the Queen’s Bench.

 The Chancery Division